ascend4/ascend4/DER.md

 - they are not ordinary declared source-language children
 - they are visible through dynamic-child APIs, not through ordinary structural child traversal
+- they are runtime-owned, not solver-owned; repeated solver/system rebuilds must reuse them rather than destroying them

 ### 4. Do not overload ordinary structural child traversal